tModLoader/tModLoader/MigrationGuide_1.4.5.md

 	  * `Projectile.GetWhipSettings` has new functionality for when the whip is displayed on a mannequin.
     * Add `owner.MatchItemTimeToItemAnimation()` after setting the `heldProj` to match vanilla.
     * The draw code has been changed to work better for different segment amounts.
+	  * `Projectile.FillWhipControlPoints` has been updated to pass the player parameter.
       * Previously, the draw code was specific for `ExampleWhipProjectileAdvanced`.
 Now it will work for any number of segments.
 	  * Even if your whips seem to draw fine, double check the code because it is likely that the third segment of your whip wasn't being drawn.
 	* See the *Whips and Tag Effects* section above for details on tag damage changes.
 * `ExampleSimpleMinionBuff` now tracks how many minions were summoned with `BuffID.Sets.BuffTextHandlers`.
+* `ExampleAdvancedFlailProjectile`, `ExampleCustomSwingProjectile`, `ExampleDrillProjectile`, `ExampleFailProjectile`, `ExampleHeldProjectileWeaponProjectile`, `ExampleJoustingLanceProjectile`, `ExampleShortswordProjectile`, `ExampleSpearProjectile`, `ExampleWhipProjectile`, `ExampleWhipProjectileAdvanced`, and `ExampleYoyoProjectile` have been updated to support being held by mannequins.
+* `ExampleCustomUseStyleWeapon` (`ExampleCustomUseStyleGlobalItem`) has been updated to support being held by mannequins using `TEDisplayDoll.RegisterUsePose` and `player.isDisplayDollOrInanimate`.

 ## Renamed, Moved, or Removed Members